bsonnek/Public/AzureMonitorWorkbooks/_Learning_Template/Readme.md

-### The purpose of this guide is to help you create your first workbook in Azure Monitor.
-The workbook you create using the json code in this folder will give you a workbook template for your training environment with some queries built into the workbook.
-These examples should give you a point of reference during your learning path of how each type of data source can be queried with some basic examples. **
+### The goal of this guide is to assist you in creating your initial workbook in Azure Monitor.
+By utilizing the json code provided in this folder, the workbook you create will give you a template for your training environment, complete with pre-built queries.
+These examples serve as a point of reference during your learning process, showcasing how to query various types of data sources with basic examples. **

 ### This workbook is also a great template with paramaters, groups, and tabs to start out any workbook.